Mushroom poisoning happens when a child eats a mushroom that has poisons (toxins).

 A child may pick and eat a mushroom while playing outdoors.
 Many types of mushrooms grow in the wild.
 Very few are poisonous.
 But those that are poisonous can be quite dangerous.
 Unless you are an expert, it’s hard to tell a poisonous mushroom from one that is not.

 Early symptoms can include feeling sick, stomach cramps, vomiting, and watery or bloody diarrhea.
 Some mushrooms can cause hallucinations and euphoria.
-If your child has any of these symptoms, call your healthcare provider or go to the nearest emergency department right away.
+If your child has any of these symptoms, call your healthcare provider or go to the nearest emergency room right away.
 All poisonous mushrooms cause vomiting and belly (stomach) pain.

 The healthcare provider may talk with a mushroom expert to help figure out what type of mushroom your child ate.
 It’s important to collect the mushroom that your child was eating to help your provider figure out what type of mushroom it is.